Dynamic-Minds-cisco/router-management/README.md

 Easily extendable with more OIDs and SNMP metrics

-📤 Prometheus Exporter
-Exposes SNMP metrics in Prometheus format

-Can be scraped by Prometheus server and visualized in Grafana

 Built with Flask and follows Prometheus data structure

 🚨 Discord Interface Alert Script